 Since the Supreme Court's Olmstead vs. L.C.
 (1999) decision, states are required to screen all applicants to a Medicaid-certified nursing facility for intellectual disabilities to help ensure that people receive the assistance they require in the least restrictive setting and are not inappropriately placed in nursing facilities.
-14 As a result, people living in this setting have some of the highest care needs of all people served by DDS and over one quarter are over the age of 65 years.
+15 As a result, people living in this setting have some of the highest care needs of all people served by DDS and 29% are over the age of 65 years.
 The population of people served by DDS living in nursing homes is the smallest population overall and represents less than 1% of all individuals served.
-In 2016, 14 people who were residing in nursing homes (for more than 30 days) died.
-This setting had a crude adult mortality rate of 81.9 per thousand in 2016, representing the highest rate of death of all residential settings.
-No significant difference was observed between 2015 and 2016.
-15 The mortality rate for this setting is likely affected by increased efforts to divert people from living in nursing homes when possible, resulting in a greater proportion of people in these settings being at the end of their lives.
-Deaths in this setting represented 3% of all deaths for people served by DDS.
+In 2017, 14 people who were residing in nursing homes (for more than 30 days) died.
+This setting had a crude adult mortality rate of 59.6 per thousand in 2017, representing the highest rate of death of all residential settings.
+No significant difference was observed between 2016 and 2017.
+16 The mortality rate for this setting is likely affected by increased efforts to divert people from living in nursing homes when